310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Midori %}
 Erm, so do I just cut it off from here?

 Guh— It needs more force.
-What now… It’s kinda scary, but I won’t be able to cut it at all unless I put my strength into it.
+What now…?
+It’s kinda scary, but I won’t be able to cut it at all unless I put my strength into it.
 Alright, here goes…

 Push the saw down, and pull it back as hard as possible… Woah!?

-Whew, it cut through… But I got surprised by the cut-off part falling to the ground.
+Whew, I managed to cut it… But I got surprised by the cut-off part falling to the ground.

 Huh?
-The edge of the cut is slanted!? *Sigh,* this is so depressing…
+The cut is slanted!? *Sigh,* this is so depressing…
 {% endbubble %}

 {% bubble Tori %}